Our first time experience staying in the wild Arctic

 I was intrigued by the term “Allemannsretten” (meaning “everyman’s right”), a word I came across while reading travel blogs to plan for our trip to Norway.
 The term “Allemannsretten” refers to a law in Norway that allows everyone to roam freely and go hiking or wild camping or simply explore any uncultivated land in Norway as long as you respect nature and clean up before you leave.
 If camping is not allowed, there will usually be sign boards mentioning it placed nearby the restricted areas, in which case it’s best to respect it and find another place to camp.
 This time we chose to stay in cabins to experience the wild arctic.
 Norway is full of them.

 The Valley in the pictures above is called “Tromsdalen” which literally translates to Troms Valley.
-Tromsø Bridge connects this valley to the mainland, hence to go to Tromsø city, we opted the public transport (busses 24, 26 and 28).
-The bus stop was at a 10 min walk from our stay- Tromsø Lodge and camping.
-Make sure you pack a great pair of snowboots as this far north of Norway it’s a must as the entire place will be covered in Snow even in October.
+Tromsø Bridge connects this valley to the mainland, hence to go to Tromsø city, we opted for public transport (buses 24, 26 and 28).
+The bus stop was a 10 min walk from our stay- Tromsø Lodge and camping.
+Make sure you pack a great pair of snow boots as this far north of Norway it’s a must as the entire place will be covered in Snow even in October.
 Walking on thick snow was fun, our boots managed to give us enough grip to walk.
 Though be careful when you walk on the road as the roads can be quite slippery.

 There’s just one phrase that popped into my mind when I tried to describe this place- “Heaven on earth”.
 Honestly Norway has my heart.
 I never knew , I would ever get to experience a place as surreal as this.
 Coming to Norway has made me think about “Nature” a lot.